Plant-Root-Soil-Interactions-Modelling/CPlantBox/README.md

 This script might work on other linux OS but has not been tested.

 If you want to install CPlantBox without Dumux, download the python file "installCPlantBox.py".
-This installaiton files requires a conda environment with python >= 3.7 and (for compatibility with vtk) < 3.10.
+This installaiton files requires a conda environment with python >= 3.7

 run
 ```bash